Drawstrings on both sides to link the top to the trunks.

 OLAIAN, DECATHLON'S SURF BRAND

-Decathlon chose to apply this voluntary environmental labelling scheme.
+Decathlon has voluntarily opted to apply this environmental labelling scheme.

 For more information, visit: http://sustainability.decathlon.com/